 As shown below, when Discovery receives communication from a given MLPE, the number of Modules Found will increase.
 When all Modules (MLPE devices) are found, Modules Found will show x modules found out of y modules.

-- In case the connection between the smartphone and the CCA was by use of the CCA Wi-Fi, reconnect the smartphone a Wi-Fi access point with Internet access so that the application can communicate with the Tigo data center servers.
-This is not necessary if the phone using mobile data for Internet, or the phone is already on a Wi-Fi access point with Internet (which could be the situation if Bluetooth connection to CCA is used)
+- If the connection between the smartphone and the CCA was by Wi-Fi, reconnect the smartphone to a Wi-Fi access point with Internet access so that the application can communicate with the Tigo cloud servers.
+This is not necessary if the phone is using mobile data for Internet, or the phone is already on a Wi-Fi access point with Internet (which could be the situation if Bluetooth connection to CCA is used)

 Note: By using Planned Turn On Date button, you can set a date that the system is expected to be operational for full production.
 This is for reference only, to indicate system production expectations.
 It does not effect operation of the Tigo products.
 Lack of full production prior to this date, might be normal. - for example in the situation that a system is installed in phases.

 - Before the Planned Turn On Date, the system will be shown as Ready.

 - Once the date is reached, the system status will show as Active.